 - Must have at least one registered nurse to plan and supervise care

 - Must keep clinical records

 - Must meet federal health and safety regulations

 All Medicare-certified home health agencies in most states have the same rules as home health agencies, even though it’s non-medical home care.
 These standards generally include staff background checks, staff training, staff drug testing, staff TB testing, and ensuring all staff is currently licensed to provide care.

-According to Centers for Medicare and Medicaid Services (CMS), 41 percent of home health care services being used in the United States are paid for by Medicare.
+According to Centers for Medicare and Medicaid Services (CMS), 41 percent of home health care services are funded by Medicare.
 In order to qualify for Medicare’s home health benefit, some conditions must be met.

 - Your loved one must be under a doctor’s care.